aj910/aj910/README.md

 <h1 align="center">Hi 👋, I'm Anmol Jain</h1>
 <h3 align="center">Thank you for stopping by!
-I am a passionate, attentive and an engrossed frontend developer who believes in problem solving, with an eagerness to learn further more in full stack technology domain along with my current expertise.
+I am a passionate and a seasoned frontend developer who believes in problem solving, with an eagerness to learn and adapt in full stack technology domain along with my current expertise.
 I possess good communication skills and believe in teamwork.</h3>

 - 🔭 I have worked on some projects [Music Player Application](https://aj910.github.io/music-player/) & [Platform Game](https://aj910.github.io/platform-game/)